 - Automatic updating of the relay software

-The relay is a local forwarding resolver service that handles queries inside the operator network while forwarding external queries to the ScoutDNS cloud based resolver service.
-Queries meant for internal services remain inside the network
+The Relay is a local forwarding resolver that directs internal queries to the appropriate internal resolvers while forwarding external queries to the ScoutDNS cloud-based resolver.
+Queries intended for internal services remain within the network.

 Showing DNS query flow with Relay